AramisDad/code-review-2/README.md

 ## Setup/Installation Requirements

-* _Clone repository onto your local machine from https://github.com/AramisDad/code-review-2 using terminal_
+* _Clone the repository onto your local machine from https://github.com/AramisDad/code-review-2 using terminal or the command line interpreting application of your choice_
 * _Open index.html with your browser to view and interact with the webpage_

 ## Known Bugs